 Two airports, Portland International Airport (PDX) and the Hillsboro Airport, serve the Tualatin Valley.
-PDX offers flights on 27 carriers with more than 500 passenger flights daily to and from 100 cities worldwide.
-Passengers can take nonstop flights to Amsterdam, Tokyo, Guadalajara, and Mexico City.
-The airport serves over 12 million passengers annually.
-Closer to home, and Oregon’s second busiest airport, Hillsboro Airport offers general, business, and private craft aviation options.
+PDX offers flights on major national and international carriers with more than 500 passenger flights daily to and from 100 global destinations.
+Nonstop flights include Amsterdam, Frankfurt, Iceland, London, Mexico City and Tokyo.
+Closer to home, and Oregon’s second busiest airport, Hillsboro Airport offers general, business and private craft aviation options.

 Bike & Pedestrian Pathways